How Much Do NBA Players Make? Average NBA Salary from 1990-2026

 Is this really the case?

-From the graph we can see that points per game production peaks at age 28 (at 10.1ppg), while salary peaks much later at 33 (where ppg have dropped to 8.13).
+From the graph we can see that points per game production peaks between the ages of 26 and 29 while salary peaks much later at 33.

 The shape of both lines are very similar but salary correlates best with the production 4 years prior.
-So mathematically speaking, NBA players get paid according to their PPG from 4 years ago.
+So mathematically speaking, NBA players get paid according to past production roughly 4 years ago.

 NBA Salary by Player Height